 Relatively obvious leaks can be traced right up to their source from the inside of your caravan, because they’ll probably have left some tell-tale signs along the walls or ceiling.
 Minor leaks will need to be traced from the exterior.
 You will need to first remove or cover any valuables or expensive fixtures in your caravan.
 Use a sturdy ladder to make your way to the caravan’s roof and a spirit level to find out the direction in which the roof slopes.
 Start by spraying or pouring small quantities of water on the roof, and get someone to prompt you the moment the water enters the caravan.

 A big part of successfully sealing any leaks in your caravan involves choosing the right sealant for the job.
 While applying sealant to a point of leakage, parameters you should consider include the effectiveness of the sealing job, as well as the duration through which the sealant will remain effective.
-Over and above this, secondary parameters such as your budget can play a role.
 Let’s take a quick look at some common sealants and what they can do for your leaking caravan:

 Butyl mastic sealants, or caulking compounds, have a long history of use in fixing leaks.
 Basic, inexpensive and paintable, these sealants are effective in short-term applications.
 The outermost layer of the sealant hardens on exposure to air, providing water and dust protection to the application area.
 Over time, however, caulking compounds can dry up and crack, allowing water to seep in again.